Ultimate Guide to Instagram Video: Stories, IGTV, Live, Posts, & More!

 If you’re hoping to achieve some larger business with Instagram Live, such as driving sales or increasing signups, it’s really important to have a strategy in place.
 Here are a few ways to improve your Instagram Live videos:

-Despite being just a few months old, IGTV is already making waves in the social media world.
+Despite being relatively new on the scene, IGTV is already making waves in the social media world.

 Launched as Instagram’s first standalone video platform, IGTV gives businesses a new channel to grow their following, showcase their products, and show-off their creativity.